 Importance of Net Debt

-Management uses this metric to determine if it can take on more debt for expanding the operations.
-Analysts and investors also regularly use the net debt to analyze the financial health of a company.
+Management uses this metric to determine if it can take on more debt to expand operations.
+Analysts and investors also regularly use the net debt to analyze a company’s financial health.
 It helps analysts and investors to understand if the company is over or under-leveraged.
 Usually, it is seen that companies with big debt and big cash positions perform better when it comes to adverse economic changes, like recessions, interest rate fluctuations, and more.

 However, if a company’s net debt is high due to low cash reserves, it does not necessarily mean that it over-leveraged.
-It may also mean that it does not keep all its cash in the bank, rather reinvests it in the business.
-Similarly, having more cash and cash Equivalents is not always good.
+It may also mean that it does not keep all its cash in the bank but rather reinvests it in the business.
+Similarly, having more cash and Cash Equivalents is not always good.
 It could also suggest that the company is not managing its cash efficiently.

 How to Use It Efficiently?

-To get a better understanding, it is important to compare the net debt of a company with other same size companies in the same industry.
+To get a better understanding, it is important to compare a company’s net debt with other same-size companies in the same industry.
 Like companies in mining, drilling, and construction carry a huge amount of debt.
 On the other hand, software or accounting firms have little debt.

-One more ratio that is often used by analysts is the net debt to EBITDA (earnings before interest depreciation and amortization) ratio.
+One more ratio that analysts often use is the net debt to EBITDA (earnings before interest depreciation and amortization) ratio.
 It helps in measuring the leverage.
 Further, it also tells how many years a company would take to pay its debt if EBITDA and net debt are held constant.

-Though net debt is a good indicator of a company’s financial health, a wise investor must dive further into the debt details to come up with a conclusion.
-For instance, the investor must separately study the short-term and long-term debt, along with the debt amount that the company needs to pay within the next year.
+Though net debt is a good indicator of a company’s financial health, a wise investor must dive further into the debt details to conclude.
+For instance, the investor must separately study the short-term and long-term debt and the debt amount that the company needs to pay within the next year.